 “Well?
 Have you got anything to say?”

 I’d threatened to hit him before—promised it to myself.
-Told myself I’d have him tied to a tree and strangled him blue… choked that passive stare right out of him.
-And as I gazed at his patchy facial hair and his knobbly chin, I probably could have pulled over and done it too.
-Right there in the gravel.
+Told myself I’d have him tied to a tree and strangled blue… choke that passive stare right out of him.
+And as I gazed at his patchy facial hair and his knobbly chin, I could have probably pulled over and done it too, right there in the gravel.
 But the car absorbed my anger.
 She always did, and we sailed over a cattle grill, then another, and the smell of cold pine air freshener turned my thoughts elsewhere.

 I overtook an empty mini-bus cruising up a hill, and charged around a bend flanked by screes of red soil.
 As I came out of the curve I saw a shadow slip from the forest gloom.
 A flash through the bracken.
 A cinder ghost.
 There was a dull thump, and the car shrugged something off.
 Andrew sat up, and I braked.
 The car skidded into a gully.

 “Roo,” Andrew said, and was out of the car and running back down the highway before I’d understood.

 I was wiping away the scratch marks on the passenger doors when he returned, cradling a twitching pelt of red-grey in his arms.
 His shirt was stained with blood.